 “John D.,’ Mamma said…,

-‘promise me that some day you will write a story about the little people who built the West-the people like Papa, Uncle Will, Uncle Mark, Aunt Cathie, Bishop Aden, Hal Gentry, Grandpa and Grandma Neilsen.’ ”
+‘Promise me that some day you will write a story about the little people who built the West-the people like Papa, Uncle Will, Uncle Mark, Aunt Cathie, Bishop Aden, Hal Gentry, Grandpa and Grandma Nielsen.’ ”

 Amazon.com writes, “This story is loosely based on the true story of a Mormon who married a Catholic and lived in a small town Mormon community in the times of the old west.
 Also includes the struggles of children who have to decide between each parents’ religion.”